Romalu86/AlienShooterEngineSteam/README.md

   - **Retail | Win32** — release build without Steamworks.
   - **Retail Debug | Win32** — debug build without Steamworks.

-- Compiler/runtime layout can differ from the historical executable when a later v141 compiler is used.
-Functional compatibility is the goal; byte-for-byte executable identity is not required.

 ## Added branch features

 ### NVID limit: 8192